We’re not married. Who gets to stay in our home if we separate?

 To stay in the home when you are not a legal owner or tenant

 A court only orders this in limited situations.
-For example, a court may decide that you should stay in your home as part of your right to a spousal support order.
+For example, a court may decide that you should stay in your home as part of your right to a order.
 Or it could order that you can stay in your home because you have a property claim to the home.

 If you want to make a property claim to say that you should be recognized as an owner of the home, you usually have a time limit of 10 years after you separate.
 Sometimes a court extends the time to make a claim.